USDT (TRC20) to BTC (Native Bitcoin)

 This guide shows how to swap USDT on TRON (TRC20) into native BTC on the Bitcoin network using ButterSwap’s cross-chain swap flow (no centralized exchange account required).

-Pre-filled USDT → BTC swap linkarrow-up-right
+Pre-filled USDT to BTC swap linkarrow-up-right

 Important: If you are receiving native BTC on Bitcoin, your Received Address must be a Bitcoin address (e.g., bc1..., 1..., 3...).
 Do not paste a TRON address (often starts with T...) or an EVM address (0x...).